 Better known by the brand name Propecia®, finasteride is a type of drug called a 5-alpha reductase inhibitor.
 5-alpha reductase is a substance that converts testosterone into dihydrotestosterone (DHT).
-This conversion process plays a big role in male pattern hair loss, among other things, so finasteride and other drugs of this kind treat hair loss by preventing the conversion of testosterone into dihydrotestosterone (DHT).
+This conversion process plays a big role in male pattern hair loss, as excess levels of DHT dramatically speed the loss of hair from the head.
+Finasteride and other drugs of this kind treat hair loss by preventing the conversion of testosterone into dihydrotestosterone (DHT).

 This treatment program is the best for men over the age of 20 who are seeing their hairline recede (sometimes described as a “landing strip” or a “suspiciously larger forehead”).
 But finasteride is also effective for male pattern baldness in general.
 Two-thirds of men with male pattern hair loss at the hairline successfully stop the hair loss using finasteride.
 Four out of five men with crown/vertex hair loss succeed in stopping their hair loss with finasteride.